UPPMAX/programming_formalisms_intro/doc/index.rst

    - Lecture parts are recorded, so please be muted!
    - Exercise sessions and breakout rooms are not recorded!

-.. admonition:: Collabration document HackMD
+.. important:: Collabration document HackMD

     - Use the HackMD page for the workshop with your questions.